Optimizing Distributed Training¶

 Multi-machine parallelism offers the ability to further parallelize training across more GPUs.
 For multi-machine training, in the experiment configuration, add:

 where M is a multiple of the total number of GPUs on an agent machine.
 For example, if your cluster consists of 8-GPU agent machines, valid values for M would be 16, 24, 32, etc. In this configuration, trials will use all the resources of multiple machines to train a model.

-For distributed multi-machine training, Determined automatically detects
+For distributed multi-machine training, Determined automatically

-in Cluster Configuration under
+the fastest one in Cluster Configuration under

-Determined supports several optimizations to further reduce training time.
-These
+Determined supports several optimizations to further reduce training

-optimizations are available in Experiment Configuration under
+time.
+These optimizations are available in

 optimizations.aggregation_frequencycontrols how many batches are evaluated before exchanging gradients.
 It is helpful in situations where it is not possible to increase the batch size directly (e.g., due to GPU memory limitations).
 This optimization increases your effective batch size to